-33. Nearly one-fifth of the affected 43 households do not have any kind of latrine, which is the clear reflection of poverty among the affected households.
+33. Nearly 8% of the affected 24 households do not have any kind of latrine, which is the clear reflection of poverty among the affected households.
 Again, from here it may be said also that some social development should also be undertaken in the affected area as the concomitant of poverty reduction activities.

-34. It has been mentioned in Table-2 that the 43 affected households will lose their right to cultivating or using 1.87 acre silted khas land when the canal/khal will be reexcavated.
-It has been assumed that one decimal land produces about 15 kg of paddy and its value is 15 kgXTK.15 per kg = TK.
-225. For growing one more crop in a year (Moog dal), the amount of compensation will be Tk.
-110 per kg X 15 kg production per decimal land = Tk.
-1,650.
-In terms of money each of them will be given the crop compensation at the rate of Tk.
-225 per decimal for paddy and Tk.
-1,650 per decimal for moog dal, as has been estimated by the PVAT.
-Of the affected 1.87 acre, 0.98 acre is of double crops: Moog dal is grown in addition one paddy crop.
-Compensation for Moog dal per decimal = Tk.
-1,650 as has been determined by the PVAT.
-On the basis of this compensation rates, the amounts of compensation are calculated for each of the 43 affected persons and the table below provides the distribution of the affected persons in relation to the amounts of losses to be incurred by them.
+34. It has been mentioned in Table-2 that the 24 affected households will lose their right to cultivating or using 1.023 acre silted khas land when the canal/khal will be reexcavated.
+27.3 of the 102.3 decimal affected land were under seed bed preparation (one time in a year) and the compensation has been determined at Tk.1000 per decimal by the PVAT.
+So the total amount of compensation for the 27.3 decimal land will be 27.3 decimal x Tk.1000 = Tk.
+27300.
+On the basis of this compensation rate, the amounts of compensation are calculated for each of the 10 affected persons (of the 24 APs, 10 are affected by seed bed) and the table below provides the distribution of the affected persons in relation to the amounts of losses to be incurred by them.